sathishvj/gorm/documents/database.md

 GORM officially supports the above databases, but you could write a dialect for unsupported databases.

-To write your own dialect, refer to: [https://github.com/jinzhu/gorm/blob/master/dialect.go](https://github.com/jinzhu/gorm/blob/master/dialect.go)
+To write your own dialect, refer: [https://github.com/jinzhu/gorm/blob/master/dialect.go](https://github.com/jinzhu/gorm/blob/master/dialect.go)

 ## Migration

 ### Auto Migration

-Automatically migrate your schema, to keep your schema update to date.
+Automatically migrate your schema, to keep your schema up to date.

 **WARNING:** AutoMigrate will **ONLY** create tables, missing columns and missing indexes, and **WON'T** change existing column's type or delete unused columns to protect your data.